min2ha/ukwa-site/content/target/69168/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog:  7 reasons why a UK-only trade policy wouldn’t be as good as a customs union

 Argues that the UK would lose more than it would gain if it left the customs union with the EU.